Lucyjpjones/wean-cuisine/README.md

 - **Search bar**
   - Allows user to search recipes by keywords using text index searching.
 Ingredients and recipe name included as keywords in query.

-#### To-do list:

-- Dietry requirements
-- Forgot password link

 #### Status

 > Project is: <u>ongoing</u>

 I will continue to update my website as I grow my platform of users.
+I have future development plans which I have listed below.

 **Future Development plans**
-- Create more cuisine cards
+- Add more cuisine cards
 - Add review option for users
 - Parent forum
+- Dietry requirements
+- Forgot password link
 ---

 ## &rarr; **Technologies**